alibabacloud-howto/microservices/README.md

     After it finished, you can see the ECS you created in [Alibaba Cloud ECS web console](https://ecs.console.aliyun.com/#/server/), or you can see the ECS from the [VPC page](https://vpc.console.aliyun.com/vpc/) because the VPC you created contains the ECS.
 Also, you can see the created SSH key pair in [this SSH key pairweb console](https://ecs.console.aliyun.com/#/keyPair/region/) and EIP in [this EIP web console](https://vpcnext.console.aliyun.com/eip/).
 Please note that the region of the web console is correct one.

-    Also, you can verify your application on ECS is working by accessing to the server with your IP address on your browser, like http://xxx.xxx.xxx.xxx/api/user?id=1.
+    Also, you can verify your application on ECS is working by accessing the server with your IP address on your browser, like http://xxx.xxx.xxx.xxx/api/user?id=1.

 6. Configure DNS